Goodboycat/RPG-Superheroes/README.md

 3. **First Steps** - You start with 10,000 Gold, 500 Diamonds, and 10 Basic Gacha Tokens

 ### Building Your Team
-1. **Summon Heroes** - Go to "Gacha" tab and use your free tokens to pull heroes
+1. **Summon Heroes** - Go to "Gacha" tab (bottom navigation) and use your free tokens to pull heroes
 2. **Check Heroes** - Navigate to "Heroes" tab to see your collection
 3. **Level Up** - Click "Level Up" on heroes (requires Level Stones)
 4. **View Stats** - See HP, Attack, Defense, and Speed for each hero
+5. **AI Team Builder** - Use "Team" tab to auto-build optimal or counter teams

+### Exploration System (NEW!)
+1. **Enter Exploration** - Click "Explore" tab in bottom navigation
+2. **View Map** - See visual 1000x800px map with resource nodes and enemies
+3. **Select Heroes** - Choose up to 5 heroes for dispatch
+4. **Gather Resources** - Click active resource nodes to dispatch selected heroes
+5. **Start Auto-Battle** - Click "Start Auto-Battle" for automatic combat
+6. **Monitor Progress** - Watch battle updates every 2 seconds
+7. **Track Stats** - View difficulty multiplier, resources gathered, waves defeated
+8. **Respawn Mechanic** - Heroes automatically respawn at center when defeated

 ### Battle System
 1. **Enter Dungeons** - Go to "Dungeons" tab to see available challenges
 2. **Check Requirements** - Each dungeon needs certain level and energy
 3. **Battle** - Click "Enter Dungeon" to automatically battle with your best heroes
 4. **Collect Rewards** - Victory grants Gold, resources, and first-clear bonuses
+5. **Procedural Dungeons** - Generate daily dungeons with random enemies

 ### Progression
 1. **Daily Missions** - Complete objectives for bonus rewards